Increasing Your Health and Happiness at Home, One Tail at a Time

 Pets encourage a brighter outlook

 You can certainly see the wonderful reaction in a young child’s face when Fido comes running to greet him or when Fluffy starts to purr in her presence.
 Whether you’re a dog person or a cat person, you can feel tension ease within a couple minutes of being around a pet.
-Studies agree that this can help us feel less anxious and actually result in physical changes that make a difference in mood.1 The ability to relax and feel relief around pets comes when the level of cortisol (“the stress hormone”) in our body is lowered and as serotonin production increases, bringing about a more pronounced sense of well-being.2
+Some studies show that this can help us feel less anxious and actually result in physical changes that make a difference in mood.1 Some scientists think this is what brings about a more pronounced sense of well-being.2

 Pets represent affection, and a connection with them can benefit anyone.
 Your dog or cat will lend an ear any time you want to talk.
 Interacting with a pet during walks, brushing, or trying out a new toy can actually help give you positive perspective; you could even notice that you feel better about how you spend your time.2

 In addition to exercise and a healthy diet, pets can help improve heart health.
 Did you know that some studies have shown that pet owners have better survival rates following certain kinds of heart conditions3?
 Also, one study showed that people with a history of cat ownership were less likely to die of a heart attack than those who had never owned a cat3!